andremann/SKG-IF/docs/source/products.rst

         </targets>
     </relation>

-fundedBy (to Project, to Organization)	pointer to a a pair <project, funder>
+fundedBy
 ---
 :Description: the funds thanks to which the product has been made
 :Source: research product
-:Target: project, funder
+:Target: project, organization (funder)
 :Example: